miputra/Minecraft-Coop-Utility/README.md

  - Close the server if it's running
  - Download minecraft coop utility [here](https://github.com/miputra/Minecraft-Coop-Utility/releases)
- - Extract release program [here](https://github.com/miputra/Minecraft-Coop-Utility/releases) in server directory
+ - Extract zip to server directory
- - In File "PUT YOUR SERVER IP HERE.txt", set you and your friends zero tiers IPs.
+ - In File "PUT YOUR SERVER IP HERE.txt", set the value with yours and your friends zero tiers IPs.
 Remove and replace placeholder domain in there
  - In File "launcher.conf", fill "launcher" value with server file name
  - In File "launcher.conf", fill "service_link" value with your cloud system
  - Now everytime you want to run the server, Just run "RUN MINECRAFT SERVER.exe", and it will check if there any server online.
 If there is no one online, then you can run the server.
-If your friend online, the program will notify you
+If your friend online, the program will prevent you to run server and give you the ip address of who is the server